eliza-ttt/backend_neobis/src/week3/README.md

-# It's my sql problems in URI and Hibernack
+# It's my sql solved problems in URI and Hibernack
 ## I made a report in the form of a photo